What to do in a flood

 Do not put your life or someone else's life in danger to rescue an animal.

-If your local authority doesn’t supply sandbags, you can buy your own supply from DIY stores and builder’s merchants.
+If you need sandbags, contact your local authority.
+They may have some available during a flood.
+If they do not supply sandbags, you can buy your own from DIY stores and builder’s merchants.

 What to do if you are evacuated